degzcs/contas-conmigo/README.md

 ```

 ### Deploy
-After your commit the changes in the feature branch, do this:
+After your commit the changes in your feature branch, do this:

 ```
 git checkout deploy-pages